petkaantonov/bluebird/docs/docs/async-dialogs.md

 };
 ```

-A common misconception is that a promises a form of callback management.
+A common misconception is that promises are a form of callback management.
 This
 is not the case and is why the idea of having a progress callback is not part of
 the Promise spec.
 However, much like the Promise library passes in a `resolve`
 and `reject` callback when you create a new promise (`new Promise(…)`) we can do